Collaboration: the action of working with someone to produce or create something.

 The diversity and potential of this field continues to enthuse and inspire her.
 Stuti aspires to fill the gap in social services for children and adults with autism which brings her to this group where she hopes to find answers, methods, and techniques.

-Kaitlyn Myers is a freshman at the University of Delaware planning to graduate in the spring of 2023.
+Kaitlyn Myers is a student at the University of Delaware planning to graduate in the spring of 2023.
 In her high-school career, Kaitlyn partook in a leadership program, mentorship in a life skills classroom, and was an involved member of her community.
 She was also the valedictorian of her graduating class.

 At the University of Delaware, she is in the honors program and has a major in psychology and minors in disability studies and neuroscience.
 In addition, Kaitlyn is an Access: Abilities Scholar, allowing her to explore disability in her field of interest through her college career.
 Kaitlyn hopes to continue to do research with individuals with disabilities in her future endeavors.